ikaromarlon/dotfiles/README.md

 ./install.sh
 ```

-*Note: If you face any error due to missing zsh, nvm and etc, fix them and run the installation again.*
+*Note: If you face any errors due to missing zsh, nvm, etc, just fix them and run the installation again.*